t-amsolo/blazor-deploy-sample/README.md

-This sample repo was done by [Tim Heuer](https://twitter.com/timheuer) as a sample and to play around with different deployment options.
+This Blazor app was done by [Tim Heuer](https://twitter.com/timheuer) as a sample and to play around with different deployment options.
 If you have ideas, reach out!